mirkosalaris/lorenzoIlMagnifico/UML/LorenzoIlMagnifico/note.md

 		get a reference to board and then, through board, to deckSet dice, turnOrder.

-	-allocateCards(deckSet):
-		takes 4 cards from each deck of the deckSet calling getTYPEDeck and using the method deck.popCard()
 	-rollDice(Die[n]):
 		call roll() on each die.
 	-executeRound():